CyberEthicalMe/blog-articles/ckos5ch390c3bbws15qzh85bq.md

 $ wget https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh -O linpeas.sh
 ```

-This way you download only the file you'll need.
-I found it as a perfect way of keeping up-to-date with these single-file tools, because I don't want to have full-blown Git repository with the history version.
+This way, you download only the file you'll need.
+I found it as a perfect way of keeping up-to-date with these single-file tools because I want to avoid having a full-blown Git repository with the history version.

 To get linPEAS for the first time and for the later updates, just run `update.sh` script.

 ## Clone the repository

-To get local copy one way is to clone a linPEAS [GitHub repository](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).
+To get a local copy, one way is to clone a linPEAS [GitHub repository](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).

 ```sh
 $ mkdir linpeas